marybeshaw/skill-building-program/badges-active/javascript/_micro_async-programming.md

 -----

 First, there were was synchronous code, then we were saved by callbacks.
-Then, there Promises, to save us from "callback hell".
+Then, we had Promises, to save us from "callback hell".
 Then were were given generators and yield, to save us from "promise hell".
 Finally, we will receive the gift of async/await to finally put this whole thing to bed... for now...